vih/kursuscenter-php/README.markdown

 Elevforeningen is currently served up by [Intraface](http://intraface.dk).
 To really check the page on you own server, you need the credentials for their site on intraface.

-If you would like to install dependencies, you can do the following:
+If you like to do a local installation, it best way right now is to do the following:

-    php makepackage.php make

-This will create a package.xml to use for the pear installer.
-From the directory where the package.xml was created, do the following:
+    pear channel-discover pear.phing.info

-    pear package
+    pear install phing/phing

-Now a pear installable package has been created:
+After installing phing, you should be able to just run:

+    phing make

+That will create a pear package, which will take care of installing all the dependencies when installing it.

     pear install VIH_Kursuscenter-x.x.x.tgz